 If you are a limited company director worried about how you are going to repay your Bounce Back Loan, we are here to help.
 As licensed insolvency practitioners we can talk you through your options when it comes to repaying your outstanding Bounce Back Loan, as well as handling all negotiations with creditors on your behalf.
 Call our team today on 0800 063 9262 .

-If the company declines to the point of liquidation, the office-holder (which may be an insolvency practitioner or an appointed Official Receiver) is obliged to conduct an investigation into its failure and report their findings to a specialist team within the Insolvency Service.
+Instances of fraudulent trading often come to light when an insolvent company enters liquidation.
+When a company is liquidated, the office-holder (which may be an insolvency practitioner or an appointed Official Receiver) is obliged to conduct an investigation into the reasons behind its failure and report their findings to a specialist team within the Insolvency Service.

 This requirement upon the insolvency practitioner to investigate is in place to protect the public at large from unscrupulous directors – those who set up a business under the corporate structure purely to deceive and defraud.